StanGirard/formation-m33/step_07_grafana/README.md

 - [ ] Disable the authentication for the `grafana` service
 - [ ] Allow anonymous login for the `grafana` service
 - [ ] Anonymous logedin users will have to be Admin
+- [ ] Create a dashboard that monitors the cpu / ram usage of the application

 ## Tips

 <details>
     <summary>Tip 1</summary>

 - Grafana exposes port 3000.
 Use a remapping to expose port 3001

 </details>
 <details>
     <summary>Tip 2</summary>

 - the volume that you need to mount to is `/etc/grafana/provisioning`

 </details>
 <details>
     <summary>Tip 3</summary>

 - Look at the environment values `GF_AUTH*`

 </details>
 <details>
     <summary>Tip 4</summary>

 - GF_AUTH_DISABLE_LOGIN_FORM=true
 - GF_AUTH_ANONYMOUS_ENABLED=true
 - GF_AUTH_ANONYMOUS_ORG_ROLE=Admin

 </details>

 ## Answer